WHAT IS (E)COHOUSING?

 HOW MUCH MEETING TIME IS INVOLVED?

-In the initial group formation phase, members’ meetings will be approximately twice a month.
-During the development phase, these meetings may become longer, but less frequent.
-In addition to the general meetings, members will join circles (teams) to work on specific parts of the project, such as design, financing, and marketing.
-To participate fully in the decisions can involve a good deal of time.
+Our full membership meets about once a month.
+In addition to these “full circle” meetings, members will join working circles (teams) to work on specific parts of the project, such as design, financing, and marketing.
 We acknowledge that some members have family and other obligations that will impact the extent to which they can be involved.
 There are many different ways to contribute, in order to cater to the needs and interests of members.
 After move-in, meetings of the whole community tend to be less frequent, and new circles are set up to manage the needs of the community.

 IS MEETING ATTENDANCE MANDATORY?